TravelTimN/ci-milestone05-fsfw/README.md

 - *view* **statistics** of tickets such as "*most upvotes received*". :white_check_mark:
 - *earn* various **badges** for *active participation* using the app. :x:

-:white_check_mark: *denotes items that have been successfully implemented*

-:x: *denotes items that were not been implemented*

 ### Design

 Since the app is called **Unicorn Attractor**, I figured *cute* and *full of colorful rainbows* would match the overall theme.
 In addition, there are plenty of *unicorns* across the site.